-Up until this time, the infant has been working on head, neck, shoulder, and back control while on their stomachs by propping up on a rolled up towel to allow placement of weight on their arms.
+Up until this time, infants have been working on head, to allow him to be more active. neck, shoulder, and back control while on their stomachs by propping up on a rolled up towel to allow placement of weight on their arms.
 As strength increases, their ability to look around and to reach out and touch objects becomes easier.
 Placing toys outside their reach and then putting your hands under their stomachs gives them just enough support to move toward the toy.
 Once the toy has been retrieved, you can gently remove your hand from their abdomen to allow them to fall back down to the ground.
-When an infant is ready to do this on their own, they will become more vocal and will start pushing objects away.
-This is an important time-this is when infants develop the neural connections to learn how to push up on all fours.
+When infant are ready to do this on their own, they will become more vocal and will start pushing objects away.
+This is an important time - this is when infants develop the neural connections to learn how to push up on all fours.
 A parent or therapist coming to their infant's "rescue" to help them do what they need to learn to do by themselves robs infants of this needed opportunity.
 Postural control, balance, locomotion, and manipulation all come together in crawling.